-The Other Information we obtained prior to the date of this Auditor's Report was the Chairman's Letter, the Chief Executive's Report, the Financial and Operational Review, and the Directors' report.
+The Other Information we obtained prior to the date of this Auditor's Report was the Chairman's Letter, the Chief Executive's Report, the Financial and Operational Review, the Directors' report, the Corporate Governance Statement, and Additional Information.

 Our opinion on the Financial Report does not cover the Other Information and, accordingly, the auditor does not and will not express an audit opinion or any form of assurance conclusion thereon, with the exception of the Remuneration Report.